trsavi/smg_ml_assignment/task1_pipeline/README.md

 # Madrid Housing Market Price Prediction Pipeline

-A production-ready machine learning pipeline for predicting housing prices in Madrid using LightGBM regression with MLflow experiment tracking and FastAPI model serving.
+A production-ready machine learning pipeline for predicting housing prices in Madrid using LightGBM regression and FastAPI model serving.

 ## 🏗️ Architecture